Yandex Cloud

 • Password:

-• Enter manually: Select to enter your password.
-The password must be from 8 to 128 characters long.
+• Enter manually: Select this option to set your own password.
+It must be from 8 to 128 characters long.

-• Generate: Select to generate a password with the help of Connection Manager.
+• Generate: Select this option to generate a password using Connection Manager.

-To view the password, select the Users tab after you create the cluster and click View password in the user's row.
-This will open the page of the Yandex Lockbox secret that stores the password.
+To view the password after creating a cluster, select the Users tab and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
 To view passwords, you need the lockbox.payloadViewer role.

-• Collation (sorting) locale and character set locale.
+• Collation locale and character set locale.
 These settings define the rules for sorting strings (LC_COLLATE) and classifying characters (LC_CTYPE).
-In Managed Service for PostgreSQL, locale settings apply at the individual DB level.
+In Managed Service for PostgreSQL, locale settings apply at the level of an individual database.

 PostgreSQL uses locales to support various language standards.
 The locale you choose affects: